State / Territory Benefits - Arizona

 Eligibility: Applicant must be a Veteran and a Purple Heart Medal recipient and provide a copy of a DD214 or 215, WDAGO forms 53-55, NAVPERS 553 or NAVMC 78, which indicates Purple Heart Medal recipient or provide and original letter from the Arizona Dept of Veterans' Services verifying eligibility.
 Special Plate Application (form #96-0143) is required.
 The plate may also be issued to the Spouse, parent, Child, brother, or sister of an eligible person who has been issued this plate.

-Pearl Harbor Survivor Plates: Any resident of Arizona who was a member of the Armed Forces of the United States, received an honorable discharge, and was stationed at Pearl Harbor, the island of Oahu (or offshore not exceeding 3 miles), on December 7, 1941, during the hours of 7:55 A.M. to 9:45 A.M., is eligible for a Pearl Harbor distinctive number plate.
-An initial fee of $25.00 is charged in addition to the registration fee with an annual renewal fee of $5.00.
-The initial application fee goes to the State Home for Veterans trust Fund.
+Pearl Harbor Survivor Plates: Any resident of Arizona who was a member of the Armed Forces of the United States, received an honorable discharge, and was stationed at Pearl Harbor, the island of Oahu (or offshore not exceeding 3 miles), on December 7, 1941, during the hours of 7:55 A.M. to 9:45 A.M. is eligible for a Pearl Harbor distinctive number plate.
+An initial application fee of $25.00 is charged in addition to the registration fee with an annual renewal fee of $5.00.
+The initial application fee goes to the State Home for Veterans Trust Fund.
 The plate is also available with a disability symbol; the applicant must complete application form #96-0104 signed by a physician or hospital administrator.

 Eligibility: Veteran must have received an honorable discharge and needs to provide form 02-25, Part II from the Arizona Department of Veterans' Services.
 Special Plate Application (form #96-0143) is required.
 The plate may also be issued to the Spouse, parent, Child, brother, or sister of an eligible person who has been issued this plate.

-National Guard Plate: Any resident of Arizona who is or has been a member of the Arizona Air National Guard or Army National Guard may apply for a distinctive number plate.
-An initial and renewal fee of $25.00 is charged in addition to the registration fee. $17.00 of the initial and annual renewal fee goes to the Arizona National Guard morale, welfare and recreation fund.
+National Guard Plate: Any resident of Arizona who is or has been a member of the Arizona National Guard or has received an honorable discharge.
+An initial and renewal fee of $25.00 is charged in addition to the regular registration fee. $17.00 of the initial and annual renewal fee goes to the Arizona National Guard morale, welfare and recreation fund.
+The plate is also available with a disability symbol; the applicant must complete application form #96-0104 signed by a physician or hospital administrator.